mmig/libflac.js/README.md

   //use multiple-chunks mode ("streaming"): invoke decodeChunk(...) for each chunk... decoder.decodeChunk(binData);
-  //... and finalize decoding by invoking decodeChunk() without arguments decoder.decodeChunk();
+  //... and finalize decoding by invoking decodeChunk() without arguments: decoder.decodeChunk();
 }